Hebron Overview

 Genesis 37:14: Then he said to him, “Go now and see about the welfare of your brothers and the welfare of the flock, and bring word back to me.”
 So he sent him from the valley of Hebron, and he came to Shechem.

-10. Close-by to Hebron, two of the spies who researched the Promised Land returned with a large cluster of grapes.
+10. Nearby to Hebron, two of the spies who researched the Promised Land returned with a large cluster of grapes.

 Numbers 13:21–23: So the men explored the land from the Desert of Zin to the border of Hamath.
 22 They went through the Negev and came to Hebron, where Ahiman, Sheshai, and Talmai lived.
 They are descendants of Anak.
 (Hebron was built seven years before Zoan in Egypt.)
 23 When they came to the Eshcol Valley, they cut off a branch with only one bunch of grapes on it.
 They carried it on a pole between two of them.